seespace/inair-documentation/2-api-guides/3-user-interface/2-using-collection-view/1-using-the-layerednavigation/1-setting-up-the-layerednavigation.md

   }
 }
 ```
 Great, now you have the basic layout laid out.
-Proceed to the next lesson to learn how you can use *Binding* to complete the application.
+Proceed to the next tutorial to learn how you can use *Binding* to complete the application.